JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Mobius

-The `gen_mobius(n, p)` function generates a dataset of $n$ points that form a Mobius strip embedded in the first three dimensions of a $p\text{-}D$.
+The `gen_mobius(n, p)` function generates a dataset of $n$ points that form a Mobius strip embedded in the first three dimensions of a $p\text{-}D$ structure.
 This classical non-orientable surface loops back on itself with a half-twist.

 The Mobius strip is generated using `geozoo::mobius(n, p = 3)$points`, which samples $n$ points from a parametrization of the surface defined by angle $\theta$ and strip width $w$.
 The cartesian coordinates are $X_1 = \left(1 + \frac{w}{2} \cos(\theta/2)\right) \cos(\theta)$, $X_2 = \left(1 + \frac{w}{2} \cos(\theta/2)\right) \sin(\theta)$, and $X_3 = \frac{w}{2} \sin(\theta/2)$.
 This maps a $2\text{-}D$ band with a half-twist into $3\text{-}D$ space, forming a non-orientable one-sided surface.
 For $p > 3$, Gaussian noise $X_j \sim N(0, 0.05^2)$ is added to embed the $3\text{-}D$ Mobius into $p\text{-}D$, where $j = 4, \dots, p$.